Crazy Rhythm: Performances

+Other recordings

 It has been covered by a full range of artists from mainstream jazz to hillbilly bebop.
 At least 150 covers have been recorded by Harry James, Shirley Bassey, The King Cole Trio, Bob Wills & His Texas Playboys, Chet Atkins, Bix Beiderbecke, Ben Bernie, Miles Davis, Stan Getz, Erroll Garner, Stephane Grappelli, Lionel Hampton, Woody Herman, Herman's Norwegian Jazz Group Soloist: Ragnar Robertsen (Recorded on October 27, 1954 and re-released on the extended play Odeon GEON 2), Mark Murphy, Les Paul, Hank Penny, Django Reinhardt, Nellie McKay, Bing Crosby, and Frank Sinatra have all recorded this catchy tune.
 Most, but not all, are strictly instrumental.

 Of special note is the performance by Doris Day and Gene Nelson in the 1950 film Tea for Two.
 This is a frame tale based on a putative production of No, No, Nanette (written in 1925 by the prolific Caesar, Otto Harbach, and Vincent Youmans); "Tea for Two" being a number inserted into the original Nanette.
 "Crazy Rhythm" is presented in this film as a demonstration for backers of the production-to-be.
 Thus, it has come to be associated with the popular "Tea" and Nanette, while Here's Howe is largely forgotten.
 Day and Nelson also recorded "Crazy Rhythm" on the album Tea for Two—not a soundtrack but a distinct studio recording in which Nelson does a tap solo, not seen or heard on film.

 Bing Crosby recorded the song in 1956 for use on his radio show and it was subsequently included in the box set The Bing Crosby CBS Radio Recordings (1954-56) issued by Mosaic Records (catalog MD7-245) in 2009.

 Tony Bennett recorded the song for his 1957 album The Beat of My Heart.
 This notable recording is included on many of his (jazz) hit compilations.